 In their article, R4L also noted how expensive it can be to go to the theater to watch a movie.
 While I think that is a fair and true criticism, I think it might also be a little unfair in that it misses the main point of movie night.
 Sure you could come up with other ways to spend that money but movie night isn’t just about the movie.
 It’s the entire experience.
 Yes the concession stand prices will make you grind your teeth and the oddly tall person sitting right in front of you, blocking your view is annoying.
 But we still love going to the movie theater because it is an extraordinary experience.
 It certainly beats plopping down in front of your home TV to kill time.
 So keep a kind place in your heart for cinemas and cinema owners.
 They have given me some of my fondest memories, like the time I first saw Back To The Future or Raiders Of The Lost Ark.

 Recipe 4 Life did also note “Your couch at home is much nicer than a room full of strangers.”
-So stay hoe and hare a Harem Cinema experience.
+So stay home and share a Harem Cinema experience.